netantho/epicslide/README.md

 - `pygments` for code blocks syntax coloration
 - `markdown` if you use Markdown syntax for your slide contents
 - `docutils` if you use ReStructuredText syntax for your slide contents
+- `weastprint` if you want to export your presentation to PDF files

 ## Optional